gsl-lite/gsl-lite/doc/Features.md

 - [Other configuration macros](#other-configuration-macros)

 *gsl-lite* is customizable through a large number of configuration options and switches.
-The configuration of contract checks may be useful for various purposes (performance, unit testing, fail-safe environments), but the main purpose of the other configuration options is backward compatibility.
+The configuration of contract checks may be useful for various purposes (performance, unit testing, fail-safe environments).
+The main purpose of the other configuration options is backward compatibility.

 The configuration macros may affect the API and ABI of *gsl-lite* in ways that renders it incompatible with other code.
 Therefore, as a general rule, **do not define, or rely on, any of *gsl-lite*'s configuration options or switches when using *gsl-lite* in a library**.